nf-core/bactmap/docs/usage.md

 }
 ```

-This will specify that IQTREE should no longer provide SH-aLRT and the ultrafast bootstrap branch support values and will use the GTR+G model.
+This will specify that IQ-TREE should no longer provide SH-aLRT and the ultrafast bootstrap branch support values and will use the GTR+G model.
 The other options (`build` and `publish_dir`) will remain the same.
-Therefore to build an IQTREE this step would either need to be turned on adding the `--iqtree` parameter to the Nextflow command line or by adding `build = true` to the user config file within the iqtree block.
+Therefore to build an IQ-TREE this step would either need to be turned on adding the `--iqtree` parameter to the Nextflow command line or by adding `build = true` to the user config file within the iqtree block.

 The steps are described in more detail below along with their default parameters